 • All students admitted under the 3+3 program will be awarded a USC Gould Scholarship.
-The amount of merit scholarship assistance that a student was receiving at the undergraduate level will be one of several factors considered in determining the amount of our scholarship offer but we do not guarantee a scholarship at the same level.
-All USC Gould Scholarship awards are guaranteed for all three years with the only requirements being, to maintain good academic standing, and to promptly respond to any requests we may make regarding donor acknowledgment (e.g., writing a thank you letter).
+The amount of merit scholarship assistance that a student was receiving at the undergraduate level will be one of several factors considered in determining the amount of our scholarship offer.
+This scholarship offer will be guaranteed for all three years with the only requirements being, to maintain good academic standing, and to promptly respond to any requests we may make regarding donor acknowledgement (e.g., writing a thank you letter).
 There is no separate application required to be considered for USC Gould Scholarship assistance.
+As a reminder, USC Gould does not award need-based scholarship assistance.